-In 2005, QNB announced its commitment to expand internationally and in 2011 stated its Vision 2017: "To be a Middle East and Africa Icon".
-To realise this vision, a corporate level strategy was developed in 2011 for the period 2012 to 2017, which defined the roadmap for future international expansion by carefully screening and selecting key target markets in the GCC and MENA regions as well as in Southeast Asia.
-See also "-Competitive Strengths-Leading Regional Presence and Growing International Network" and "-Recent Developments".
 QNB believes that its investments in established banking sectors, such as Switzerland, coupled with its investments in emerging markets, will allow QNB to diversify its geographical sources of revenues.
-The QNB Group seeks to benefit from such diversification by obtaining stable returns from mature markets whilst gaining higher returns and growth rates from higher risk emerging markets.
+The QNB Group seeks to benefit from such diversification by obtaining stable returns from mature markets while gaining higher returns and growth rates from higher risk emerging markets.
 Although international expansion continues to be an integral part of QNB's growth strategy, in response to global economic realities over the past several years, QNB has adopted a cautious approach to its international expansion activities.

-QNB intends to further its international expansion into markets in which some of its existing clients are particularly active through a combination of organic growth and carefully planned acquisitions.
-QNB believes that a wider geographical presence gained through such expansion will reduce the ONB Group's exposure to certain economic risks in the event of any economic downturn and, in turn, provide stability to its financial position.
+ONB intends to further its international expansion into markets in which some of its existing clients are particularly active through a combination of organic growth and carefully planned acquisitions.
+QNB believes that a wider geographical presence gained through such expansion will reduce the QNB Group's exposure to certain economic risks in the event of any economic downturn and, in turn, provide stability to its financial position.
 See "Overview of the Business-International Banking".
 QNB also intends to focus on cross-selling its existing products and services, leveraging its dominant market position in Qatar, to markets in the GCC, MENA and wider regions, and will focus on both conventional and Islamic banking in international markets, as QNB deems appropriate.
 QNB will continue to consider and review potential acquisition targets as well as other investment opportunities, if and when they present themselves.
-QNB evaluates and, in certain cases, engages in discussions and negotiations regarding these types of opportunities on a continual basis, some of which, if acted upon, could have a material impact on the business, financial condition, results of operations and prospects of the ONB Group.
-See "Risk Factors-Factors that may affect ONB's ability to fulfil its obligations under the Deed of Guarantee-ONB began its international expansion plans in 2005 and does not have a long track record of operating its recently established and acquired international businesses, which are located in emerging markets and are thus subject to various risks relating to emerging markets generally".
+QNB evaluates and, in certain cases, engages in discussions and negotiations regarding these types of opportunities on a continual basis, some of which, if acted upon, could have a material impact on the business, financial condition, results of operations and prospects of the QNB Group.
+See "Risk Factors-Factors that may affect QNB's ability to fulfil its obligations under the Deed of Guarantee-QNB began its international expansion plans in 2005 and does not have a long track record of operating its recently established and acquired international businesses, which are located in emerging markets and are thus subject to various risks relating to emerging markets generally".